Eamonbaloun/PC-Beginners-Guide/README.md

   - [TechLinked](https://www.youtube.com/channel/UCeeFfhMcJa1kjtfZAGskOCA)
   - [Hardware Canucks](https://www.youtube.com/channel/UCTzLRZUgelatKZ4nyIKcAbg)

-I really think that if you watch every video, I provided in this guide you should be more that capable of building and or upgrading your build.
+I really think that if you were to watch every video, I provided in this guide you should be more that capable of building and or upgrading your build